houd1ni/lafetch/README.md

   }
   headers?: Headers
   json?: boolean
-  credentials?: 'omit', // fetch API credentials field.
+  credentials?: 'same-origin', // fetch API credentials field.
 Same as in the config. throwCodes?: /5../, // Status codes to throw.
 Same as in the config. handleArrays?: '[]' // querystring: arr[]=1&arr[]=2&... vs arr=1,2,...
 }